isene/Ruby-Curses-Class-Extension/README.md

 And then there is the convenient `frame`method that toggles a frame for the window.

+You may ask why the methods `xy`, `x?`, `y?`, `mx?` and `my?` as these must surely be covered already by the original Ruby Curses::Window library?
+They serve a special purpose as they take into account that a window can be framed.
+In a framed window, the top left corner is not `0,0`as that would be the top left frame position.
+The inside top left of the frame is actually `1,1`, but these functions treat that position as `0,0` if the window is framed and as `1,1` if it is not.
+So - when using these functions you don't have to think about compensating for the frame.
+Everything works just fine whether the window is framed or not.

 The `curses-template.rb` contains code that helps you understand how you can easily create curses applications in Ruby.
 It is a fully runnable app that doesn't do much - but you can fiddle around with the code and test